tnm/qr/README.md

 A Deque
 --------

-If you wanted a deque for the Rolling Stones, you'd just do:
+If you wanted a deque for the Rolling Stones that does not automatically pop elements, you'd just do:

 	>> from qr import Deque
 	>> stones_deque = Deque('Stones', 3)